-There are many who have jumped on the bandwagon of deception through allowing popular movements to be manifested; regardless of the true motive behind such a movement.
+There are many who have jumped on the bandwagon of deception through popular movements; with acceptability regardless of the true motive behind such a movement!

 Which justify the wicked for reward, and take away the righteousness of the righteous from him (Isaiah 20:23).
-We are seeing a rising of ungodliness that is condemned in God's Word; through the appointing of ungodly figureheads as promotional tools.
+We are seeing a rising of ungodliness that is condemned in God's Word; through ungodly figureheads used as promotional tools.

 The Psalmist David identified the characteristics of a deceptive spirit: There is no faithfulness (uprightness) in their mouth; their inward part is very wickedness (destruction); their throat is an open sepulcher (tomb); they flatter with their tongue (Psalm 5:9).

 We are seeing these characteristics manifested today.
-There is no truth in them; not only being wicked but very wicked, wickedness being flaunted, and accepted, by those who swallow their lies.
+It was noted that there is no truth in them; not only being wicked but very wicked, such wickedness being flaunted, and accepted, by those who swallow their lies.
 There is an attempt to intermix righteousness with unrighteousness; to temper the criteria of the wicked.

-The Psalmist David's words indicated that they conversed together, consulted with one another to lay snares, entrapment, with one being unaware of the motive for doing so; a deceptive spirit hiding it from the masses, until entrapment is complete.
+They conversed together, consulting with one another to lay snares, entrapment, with one being unaware of the motive for doing so; a deceptive spirit by hiding the real intention from the masses, until entrapment is complete.

 For they say, The Lord sees us not: the Lord has forsaken the earth.
-He said also to me (Ezekiel), Turn you yet again, and you shall see greater abominations that they do (Ezekiel 8:12-13).
+Turn you yet again, and you shall see greater abominations that they do (Ezekiel 8:12-13).
 After revealing those abominations the Lord asked Ezekiel: Is it a light (trivial) thing that they commit the abominations they commit?

 King David declared: He that works deceit shall not dwell within my house: He that tells lies shall not tarry (be established) in my sight (Psalm 101:7).
-Such an attitude needs to be of every godly nation that has been infiltrated by the ungodliness of man; rather than appease and accommodate their desired lifestyles, to take a stand against such!
+Such an attitude needs to be of every nation that has been infiltrated by the ungodliness of man; rather than appease and accommodate their desired lifestyles, but stand against such!

-There are those who wear a mask of deceit; not easily detectable until acceptance comes into place.
-However, David stated that such would have no place in his kingdom; not even allowed to tarry in his sight!
-Had once godly nations displayed such an attitude; the ungodly would not have had room, to maneuver towards acceptability.
+There are those who wear a mask of deceit; not easily detectable until acceptance comes into place!
+David stated that such would have no place in his kingdom; not even allowed to tarry in his sight!
+Had once godly nations displayed such an attitude; the ungodly would not have had room to maneuver towards the ungodliness of man.

-Scripture reveals: Let no man deceive you with vain (empty) words: for because of these things come the wrath of God upon the children (sons) of disobedience (Ephesians 5:6).
-The Apostle Paul indicated that no man is to deceive you with vain words (a deceptive spirit); not to be endangered and carried away by erroneous speech and deception.
+Apostle Paul wrote: Let no man deceive you with vain (empty) words: for because of these things come the wrath of God upon the children (sons) of disobedience (Ephesians 5:6).
+It was noted that no man deceive you with vain words (a deceptive spirit); is not to be carried away by erroneous speech and deception.

-A deceptive spirit has evaded many lands that once upheld the Word of God to the hilt; not allowing the intermixing of the world; as we are witnessing today through tolerance and acceptance.
+A deceptive spirit has evaded many lands that once upheld the Word of God; who are now allowing the intermixing of the world; being witnessed today through tolerance and acceptance.

-Scripture reveals: Come out from among them, and be you separate saith the Lord, and touch not the unclean thing; and I will receive you (2 Corinthians 6:17).
-Love not the world, neither the things that are in the world.
+Apostle Paul wrote: Come out from among them, and be you separate saith the Lord, and touch not the unclean thing; and I will receive you (2 Corinthians 6:17).
+Apostle John wrote: Love not the world, neither the things that are in the world.
 If any man love the world (its evil influences) the love of the Father is not in him.

-For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of lie, is not of the Father, but is of the world.
+For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passes away, and the lust thereof; but he that does the will of God abides forever (1 John 2:15-17).
-World signifies the evil desire and sin that is so much a part of human existence.
+It was noted that the term world signifies the evil desire and sin that is so much a part of human existence.